When you’re having a crowd, a popular main course and fuss-free recipe is pulled pork.

-4. REMOVE the meat from the crock.
+4. REMOVE the meat from the slow cooker.
 It’s going to be falling-apart delicious.
 Use a slotted spoon to scoop out any meat that may have fallen off.
 If you’ve used a piece of meat with the bone in, remove the bone; it should just slip right out.
 Pull apart (or shred) the meat with two forks.
 This will also be very easy and the meat will be very tender.

 5. ADD the barbecue sauce to the meat now or serve it on the side, allowing each person add sauce to his or her sauce as desired.

 6. TO SERVE: If you’re serving from the clock, first clean the slow cooker, discarding the liquid and onions.
 Return the meat to the slow cooker, set to keep warm.
 It’s best to add some barbecue sauce if you’re serving it this way, to help keep the meat from drying out.